PEARL-Monash/Modularized-Small-Signal-Modeling-of-Grid-Forming-Inverters/README.md

     see that a .mat file generated.
 This .mat file contains the state-space matrices in symbols (not numbers).

     -   You will see that a .mlx file is self-explanatory and can walk you to understand how the model is generated step-by-step.
+    -   Once you have the state-space matrices of the small-signal model of a GFMI, then you can conduct more analysis with it, as we do in the next step.

 6. Run any other .mlx file, for example, "CGVSG_XR_EA.mlx".
 This file runs a eigenvalue analysis.
 Note that this file uses the state-space matrices of the small-signal model generated in the step 5.
 You will output files after running this file, for example, svg figures.

+    -   As this step 6 conducts a numerical analysis, make sure you have the file "Parameters.m" in the same folder of the .mlx file.
+        The "Parameter.m" file contains the numerical parameters, such as gains of the control schemes of the GFMI.

+## Description of executable files in this repository.

+1. SMIB_PowerFlow.m: Computes a power flow solution for the GFMI connected to an infinite bus using Matpower.
+2. Parameters.m: Contains the numerical parameters for the GFMI models.
+3. CGVSG.mxl: Generates the symbolic small-signal model for a Compensated generalized virtual synchronous generator.
+4. Droop_Model.mlx: Generates the symbolic small-signal model for a Droop-based GFMI.
+5. LPF_Model.mlx: Generates the symbolic small-signal model for a Low-pass-filter-based GFMI.
+6. VSG_Model.mlx: Generates the symbolic small-signal model for a Virtual synchronous generator.
+7. VSG_Model_VI.mlx: Generates the symbolic small-signal model for a Virtual Synchronous generator with algebraic virtual impedance.
+8. VSG_model_No_CC.mlx: Generates the symbolic small-signal model for a Virtual Synchronous generator with no current controller.
+This is reduced model version of the VSG_Model.
+9. VSG_model_No_VC.mlx: Generates the symbolic small-signal model for a Virtual Synchronous generator with no voltage controller.
+This is reduced model version of the VSG_Model.
+10. CGVSG_XR_EA.mlx: Conducts the eigenvalue analysis for a CGVSG.

+## Run into some issues?

 If you have any question or run into some issues, please contact: sohail.ali[at]monash.edu, or psernatorre[at]ucsd.edu.